Uniminutoarduino/RaspyControlLab/README.md

 # RaspyControlLab
 Main software repository for the Open-Hardware project (RaspyControl Lab).
+This laboratory is an initiative to build open-hardware experiments in automatic control available for all.
 Follow the instructions to build the software of RaspyControlLab.

 # Prerequisites